FalahMsi/neurocode/README.md

 ## 📘 About the Project

 NeuroCode proposes a cognitively inspired framework for understanding source code.
-It simulates a **neural memory system** for AI by extracting lightweight “code neurons” from source code, documentation, and code usage patterns.
+It simulates a **neural memory system** for AI by extracting lightweight "code neurons" from source code, documentation, and code usage patterns.

 These code neurons are: